-Because of its somewhat straightforward nature, you’ll either love or hate the design of the Plantronics BackBeat Pro 2.
-The headphones feature a dark brown color palette, which we like quite a bit but is understandably a bit polarizing.
+Because of its somewhat straightforward nature, you're likely to either love or hate the design of the Plantronics BackBeat Pro 2.
+The headphones feature a dark brown color palette, which will understandably be a bit polarizing.

-We found the open mic feature pointless as we could simply take off the headphones, which automatically pauses the music, but since it’s an option you’d find on much higher-end headphones like the it's nice to have here, too.
+We found the open mic feature pointless as we could simply take off the Plantronics BackBeat Pro 2 headphones – which automatically pauses the music – but since you have the same option on much higher-end headphones (like the Sony MDR-1000X), it's nice to have it included here too.

-A hard case would have been even better, but again, it's not a deal breaker.
-It should be noted, however, that a hardcase is available in the more expensive BackBeat Pro 2 Special Edition, which costs $50 (about £40, AU$67) more and comes in a gray color.
+A hard case would have been even better, but again, it's not really a deal breaker.
+It should be noted, however, that a hard case is available in the more expensive BackBeat Pro 2 Special Edition, which cost $50 (about £40, AU$67) more and come in a gray color.

 The original BackBeat Pro headphones offered a fun, slightly bass heavy sound signature.
 Plantronics carried over this sound signature to the BackBeat Pro 2, which most users will probably find pleasing to the ears.

-We were pleasantly surprised to find ANC still works when playing music in wired mode, which means you can save a bit of battery when you don't mind going wired for awhile.
-A little added bass emphasis helps block out external noise so we can understand why Plantronics went for a bass-heavy sound signature.
+We were pleasantly surprised to find ANC still works when playing music in wired mode, which means you can save a bit of battery when you don't mind going wired for a period.
+A little added bass emphasis helps block out external noise so we can understand why Plantronics decided to go for a bass-heavy sound signature.

 As for battery life, we were extremely impressed by the longevity of the BackBeat Pro 2.
-The original also offered incredible 24 hour battery life but the second generation sips even less power when idle, offering a claimed 6 months of DeepSleep, up from 180 hours.
+The original also offered incredible 24-hour battery life but the second generation sips even less power when idle, offering a claimed 6 months of DeepSleep (up from 180 hours).

 If you don’t want to drop $350 (£290, AU$500) on the Bose QuietComfort 35 or $400 (£330 or AU$700) on Sony's flagship MDR-1000X, the Plantronics BackBeat Pro 2 should be on the top of your shopping list.
-Sure, the Bose still offers better noise cancellation and Sony offers a bit better sound but the Plantronics do just about everything else right.
+Sure, the Bose still offers better noise cancellation and Sony offers a bit better sound, but the Plantronics do just about everything else right.